StrangeRanger/bash-style-guide/content/aesthetics.md

 //// tab | Logical Operators

 - **Placement**: When multiple commands are connected by logical operators (`&&`, `||`), place these operators at the beginning of a new line with a four-space indent.
-- **Reason**: This formatting ensures that the logical operators are clearly visible and distinguishable from the commands they connect.
+- **Reason**: This formatting ensures that the start of a new command is clearly visible, distinguishing it from the previous command.

 ///// admonition | Example